ianchia/gideros-parse/README.md

 You can read more about BhWax, including instructions on how to build the plugin, on Andy's blog post (http://bowerhaus.eu/blog/files/hot_wax.html).

+a) Install BhWax as per the instructions on http://bowerhaus.eu/blog/files/hot_wax.html

+b) You will need to update to the BhWax.mm included here.
+This includes additional Block functions you'll need.

 ###2) Parse SDK for iOS:
 a) Sign up at http://parse.com/